Shikaga/story/index.md

 "Come on Emlyn".

-THe cry rang out clearly through the bright courtyard, as Emlyn hung tightly to the wall, trying not to look down at the flagstones that lay three stories below her.
+The cry rang out clearly through the bright courtyard, as Emlyn hung tightly to the wall, trying not to look down at the flagstones that lay three stories below her.

-She could hear, laughter beginning to build from those watching from the ground below.
+She could hear laughter beginning to build from those watching from the ground below.
 She wanted to everything to be over, to be anywhere but here.
-But there were only two ways to go.
-Down, towards those mocking her far below, or upwards, where Orin's outstretched hand was just out of reach.
+But she only had two choices.
+Downards, towards those mocking her far below, or upwards, where Orin's outstretched hand was just out of reach.

-Emlyn thought that she could bear the ridicule of her peers, but the thought that of disappointing Orin she could not.
-Not that he would say anything, just tell her that she could try again, that no other ten ear old could achieve what she was expected to achieve.
+Emlyn thought that she could bear the ridicule of her peers, but the thought of disappointing Orin she could not.
+Not that he would ever say anything disparaging to her.
+He would just tell her how proud he was that she tried her best and that no other ten year old would have been able to do what she could.

+But she wanted to do more than that.
+She wanted to make him proud of her, to exceed his expectations.
+Trembling, Emlyn slowly released the death grip she had on the windowsill and reached up, trying to find purchase on the the smooth stones.
+Her legs followed her, and she let her body take over as she resumed her climb.
+She felt the rope around her once again begin to taughten around her waist as she was belayed from the ground.

+Her body ached as she heaved her body up the wall inch by inch.
+Her fingers had gone completely numb with the exertion of trying to prevent her body from plummeting into oblibion.
+She took it one step at a time, keeping her training in mind.
+Her legs burnt as she stretche out wide for a brick that was jutting out a little more than most, and pushed herself up on it.

+And as she once again stretched out hand for a hold, she felt Orin hand wrap around her arm, and she was pulled onto the roof in one smooth motion.
+Emlyn could faintly hear applause from her peers far below, but she was concentrated on Orin's voice.

+"That wasn't so hard was it?", he asked, trying and failing to hide the huge grin on his face.
+For a master spy, something about Emlyn totally prevented Orin form being able to hide his emotions.